-We discuss the simulation result by focusing on cases with beta-type 2 and $\rho = 0.35$ based on validation tuning.
-The supplement includes the complete set of results for both validation and oracle tuning.
-We also skip the results of the twiced lasso, as they are similar to those of the relaxed lasso, and they are included in all figures in the Online Supplement.
+This discussion focuses on cases for beta-type 2 and $\rho = 0.35$ based on validation tuning.
+The supplement includes the complete set of results for both validation and oracle tuning, where parameters are chosen to minimize the average risk over $10$ replications.
+We also skip the results for the twiced lasso because they resemble those for the relaxed lasso, but they are reported in all figures in the supplement.

-\Cref{fig:low,fig:med,fig:hi5,fig:hi10} plots the average of relative risk (RR), relative test error (RTE), proportion of variance explained (PVE), and number of nonzero (NNZ) coefficients for each of the data size and sparsity combinations over $10$ replications.
-The dotted line in RTE plots is the RTE of the null model; the dotted line in the PVE plots is the perfect score SNR/(1 + SNR); the horizontal dotted line in the number of nonzeros plots is the value of $s$.
-On top of each NNZ plot, we print the average (over 10 replications) number of correctly identified variables for each method at each of the 10 SNR levels, allowing us to easily infer the true positive rate.
+\Cref{fig:low,fig:med,fig:hi5,fig:hi10} plot the average of relative risk (RR), relative test error (RTE), proportion of variance explained (PVE), and number of nonzero (NNZ) coefficients for each of the data size-and-sparsity combinations over $10$ replications.
+The dotted line in the RTE plots is the RTE of the null model; the dotted line in the PVE plots is the perfect score SNR/(1 + SNR); the horizontal dotted line in the number of nonzeros plots is the value of $s$.
+On top of each NNZ plot, we print the average number of correctly identified variables over 10 replications for each method at each of the 10 SNR levels, allowing us to infer the true positive rate.

-In the RR plots across \Cref{fig:low,fig:med,fig:hi5,fig:hi10}, lassoed boosting and the relaxed lasso have very close performance, except for a small difference in \Cref{fig:hi5}.
-In \Cref{fig:low,fig:med} with small and medium settings, lassoed boosting and the relaxed lasso can outperform forward stepwise and the lasso when SNR is low; the performance of all four methods starts to converge when SNR increases.
+In the RR plots across \Cref{fig:low,fig:med,fig:hi5,fig:hi10}, the performance of lassoed boosting and the relaxed lasso are much the same, except for a small difference in \Cref{fig:hi5}.
+In \Cref{fig:low,fig:med} with small and medium settings, lassoed boosting and the relaxed lasso outperform forward stepwise and the lasso when SNR is low; the performance of all four methods starts to converge when SNR increases.
 In \Cref{fig:hi5,fig:hi10} with large $p$, forward stepwise and the lasso seem to outperform the other two methods when SNR is small.
-However, we needs to interpret some low SNR results with caution.
-For example, the NNZ plot shows the lasso, lassoed boosting, and the relaxed lasso can barely identify any correct variable, leading to an RR score larger than $1$; forward stepwise sticks to the null model at very low SNR values and obtains a null score of $RR=1$.
+However, some low SNR results must be interpreted with caution.
+For example, in the NNZ plot, the lasso, lassoed boosting, and the relaxed lasso can barely identify any correct variable, and the RR score is larger than $1$.
+Forward stepwise sticks to the null model at very low SNR values and obtains a null score of $RR=1$.